 Hogfish is famous for two specialties – fresh Key West pink shrimp and a sandwich called the Killer.
 Neither disappointed.
 It also offers a good variety of craft beers.

-A few more of our favorites Florida Keys tiki bars:
+Five more of our favorites in Florida Keys tiki bars

 Gilbert’s Tiki Bar, Key Largo (MM107.9 Bayside) — If you are anxious to get into the Keys, it is likely you have breezed right past this Keys institution.
 Are you missing anything?
 You betcha.
 This large palm-roofed tiki bar rocks, especially on weekends as boaters making passage via Jewfish Creek pause for libation.
 Endlessly entertaining, this crossroads is tucked under the Jewfish Creek Bridge, linking the mainland to Key Largo.
 Gilbert’s is a comfortable hotel and resort too.

 Island Fish Company Tiki Bar, Marathon (MM 54 Bayside) — Longest tiki bar in the Florida Keys, this party haven rests on a spit of sand that pokes out into the bay.
 Often packed to the palm fronds yet spacious and airy, this saloon keeps buzzing all day long on weekends.
 The heliport next door provides continuous entertainment.
 Smack dab on the Overseas Highway, you can’t miss it on the bay side as you enter Marathon from the north.